zesterer/flume/README.md

 Although Flume has its own extensive benchmarks, don't take it from here that Flume is quick.
 The following graph is from the `crossbeam-channel` benchmark suite.

+Tests were performed on an AMD Ryzen 7 3700x with 8/16 cores running Linux kernel 5.11.2 with the bfq scheduler.

 # <img src="misc/benchmarks.png" alt="Flume benchmarks (crossbeam benchmark suite)" width="100%"/>

 ## License